Team-TUD/CTAB-GAN/README.md

 # NEWS!
 The CTAB-GAN+ [code](https://github.com/Team-TUD/CTAB-GAN-Plus) is released.
-[CTAB-GAN+](https://arxiv.org/abs/2204.00401) updates the CTAB-GAN with new losses, the training is more stable and efficient.
+[CTAB-GAN+](https://arxiv.org/abs/2204.00401) updates the CTAB-GAN with new losses (i.e., WGAN+GP) and new feature engineering (i.e., general transform), the training is more stable and efficient.
 It supports Classification and Regression dataset.
 You can also indicate the `problem_type` as `None` in CTAB-GAN+ code.

 # CTAB-GAN
 This is the official git paper [CTAB-GAN: Effective Table Data Synthesizing](https://proceedings.mlr.press/v157/zhao21a.html).
 The paper is published on Asian Conference on Machine Learning (ACML 2021), please check our pdf on PMLR website for our newest version of [paper](https://proceedings.mlr.press/v157/zhao21a.html), it adds more content on time consumption analysis of training CTAB-GAN.
 If you have any question, please contact `z.zhao-8@tudelft.nl` for more information.